 Finally, most problematic for many public safety broadband users in sparsely populated areas is coverage.
 Cellular carriers build where the business case is clearly demonstrated.
 The business case for saving lives is a different calculation than typically made by stockholders.
 However, as technology advances in the wireless spectrum, the next decade is expected to see a boost in assisting public safety agencies in communications and data access.
+In a key initiative in this planning period, Bulloch County intends to install a \$7.2 million P-25 interoperable communications system.
+This IP-based system will enable broadband radio communications that is reliable and encrypted for sending digital voice and data.
+The new system will also provide 98% coverage countywide.

-SUMMARY-
+SUMMARY

-- State government is taking a clear lead role in broadband deployment for local communities and especially rural Georgia. - Local governments will need to learn how to plan and coordinate broadband deployment with non-traditional stakeholders such as rural utilities. - · Local and state government will need to work out differences on tax/revenue structure and right-of-way-management. - While broadband coverage is favorable countywide compared to most rural communities, areas outside of Statesboro and perhaps Brooklet would benefit from higher internet speeds and competitive choices of providers. - Satellite service is likely to continue advancement in speed and competition.
+- State government is taking a clear lead role in broadband deployment for local communities and especially rural Georgia. - Local governments will need to learn how to plan and coordinate broadband deployment with non-traditional stakeholders such as rural utilities. - Local and state government will need to work out differences on tax/revenue structure and right-of-way-management. - While broadband coverage is favorable countywide compared to most rural communities, areas outside of Statesboro and perhaps Brooklet would benefit from higher internet speeds and competitive choices of providers.

-OUTLOOK-
+OUTLOOK